Backlink Index Checker

 How to Use Linkbox’s Google Index Checker?

-• Regularly using the bulk index checker helps identify changes in indexing status.
+- Select the backlinks you want to check.
+(Regularly using the bulk index checker helps identify changes in indexing status.)

 Automating Indexing Checks in Linkbox